By Tara Westover, a personal journey about a childhood in a survivalist home

 The story is told in three parts.
 Part One details her childhood.
 Westover describes her father’s radicalization and the many serious (and often gruesome) injuries that her family members refuse to get medial treatment for.

 In Part Two, Westover ventures to college at BYU.
 She describes the culture shock of being confused about what the Holocaust was or having to learn about slavery, and she struggles through her first romantic relationship.
-Finally in Part Three, Westover goes to Cambridge for her PhD and brings us up to date with her life now.
+Finally in Part Three, Westover goes to Cambridge for her PhD, attempts to confront her family about their issues and brings us up to date with her life now.

 Book Review: The Good Stuff

-Educated is a fascinating novel on multiple levels.
+Educated is a fascinating book on multiple levels.
 As a personal journey for Westover, it’s triumphant and hopeful.
 Westover goes from receiving very little education to eventually getting her PhD at Cambridge.

 As a story, it’s unique.
 Westover’s experiences make for a distinctive perspective, accented with colorful anecdotes.